Admitted PhD Students - 2015

 firstname.lastname@example.org.
 For additional information, please visit the Student Accounts website at www.vanderbilt.edu/stuaccts.

-1. Go to www.CertifiedBackground.com.
-Do not complete background check more than 3 months prior to orientation.
+1. Go to CertifiedBackground.com (should not be completed more than 3 months prior to student orientation).

-- Faculty Advisers: You will receive an email in July with the name of your faculty adviser.
-Each student is assigned a faculty adviser who is responsible for assisting students in developing an appropriate program of study, recommending courses acceptable for transfer, assisting in the identification of committee members for the qualifying examination and dissertation and general mentoring throughout the educational experience.
+- Advisers: Each student is assigned a faculty adviser who is responsible for assisting students in developing an appropriate program of study, recommending courses acceptable for transfer, assisting in the identification of committee members for the qualifying examination and dissertation and general mentoring throughout the educational experience.
 We will set time aside during the 1st block/student orientation for you to meet individually with your adviser.
 At this meeting, your faculty adviser will complete the transfer credit process and the academic plan of study.
 Once you receive the fall student orientation/1st block agenda, it will be your responsibility to set up a meeting with your adviser(s) that week.
 The agenda will list specific days and times that you may choose from.

 - Handbooks: To be distributed at fall block in August